 Strategy 2.1.2 - Support the conservation and enhancement of our biodiversity.
 Strategy 2.1.3 - Community engagement and education in environmental management.

-20. Risk: Requests for actions from advisory committee are not aligned to City objectives
+Risk: Requests for actions from advisory committee are not aligned to City objectives

 Likelihood Consequence Rating

 Unlikely Minor Low

-A aliana / Chualaa
+Action/Strategy

-Actions are guided and reviewed by the administration to ensure they can be implemented and support the achievement of city objectives.
+5 d reviewed by the administ support the achievement of